Best Deal For The Turkey Citizenship By Investment

 So it is in their interest to claim that citizenship can be obtained in “90 days” or “3 months”.
 But is it true?

-Finally, at the end of this article I’ll show you the best way to obtain citizenship by investment, which involves buying great value local real estate as opposed to overpriced new developments.
+Finally, at the end of this article, I’ll show you the best way to obtain citizenship by investment in Turkey, which involves buying great value local real estate as opposed to overpriced new developments.

 How do you qualify for the the Citizenship by Investment programme in Turkey?

 - You deposit $500,000 in a Turkish bank (and can even earn interest) for three years

 - You invest $400,000 in Turkish real estate and must keep it for at least three years.
 It can be new apartments, second hand apartments, or a combination of a few small apartments.
 The best deal to obtain citizenship by investment in Turkey is by far by buying on the secondary market.
 More on this later.

 Step 1 – Obtaining the Certificate of Conformity